Austin Barnes Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.96).
+- The Nationals' 4.98 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to allow the most home runs in baseball (215 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (219 total, 1.5 per game).

-- The lefty's most recent time out was on Tuesday, Aug.
-29 against the Toronto Blue Jays, when he tossed five innings, surrendering one earned run while giving up six hits.
+- His most recent time out came on Saturday, Sept.
+2 against the Miami Marlins, when the righty tossed four innings, surrendering eight earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.